It’s impossible to think of an industry whose business operations have not been changed by new technologies.

 To retain their talent, modern employers understand the importance of using technology to communicate more effectively and to increase employee awareness and appreciation of their total compensation and benefits through greater accessibility.

-Today, digitisation has become a must-do for companies everywhere, with lagging companies running the risk of falling behind in every way - from productivity and profitability to their ability to attract and retain talent.
+Today, digitization has become a must-do for companies everywhere, with lagging companies running the risk of falling behind in every way - from productivity and profitability to their ability to attract and retain talent.

 As one Forbes article shares, “If there is one thing that’s clear in digital transformation, it’s that all the technologies above are working together to push one another forward, creating a swell of change that simply cannot be resisted.
 The strength of the whole is already too strong to fight against.”